mit-pdos/sigmaos/cpython3.11/Doc/library/exceptions.rst

    represented.
 This cannot occur for integers (which would rather raise :exc:`MemoryError` than give up).
 However, for historical reasons, OverflowError is sometimes raised for integers that are outside a required range.
-Because of the lack of standardization of floating-point exception handling in C, most floating-point operations are not checked.
+Because of the lack of standardization of floating point exception handling in C, most floating point operations are not checked.

-.. exception:: PythonFinalizationError

-   This exception is derived from :exc:`RuntimeError`.
-It is raised when an operation is blocked during interpreter shutdown also known as :term:`Python finalization <interpreter shutdown>`.

-   Examples of operations which can be blocked with a :exc:`PythonFinalizationError` during the Python finalization:

-   * Creating a new Python thread.
-   * :func:`os.fork`.

-   See also the :func:`sys.is_finalizing` function.

-   .. versionadded:: 3.13
-      Previously, a plain :exc:`RuntimeError` was raised.

 .. exception:: RecursionError